daryl-sen/bugdiary/README.md

 # BugDiary

+IMPORTANT UPDATE:
+This project has been deprecated.
+There are many good project management and bug tracking software out there, making this not as useful.
+I've personally stopped using BugDiary, the users have been notified, and the website was recently taken down.

 BugDiary is an online bug-tracking and issue-reporting platform that's easy to pick up and use.
 Please visit www.bugdiary.com/about to learn more about this project.
 Version 2 is currently in the works with major UI and performance improvements.

 ## What's BugDiary?